-The Unica Access & Security cluster focuses on complex access and security issues.
+The Unica Access & Security cluster focuses on complex access and security solutions.
 It has held an independent position in the network of Unica companies for several years.
-After strong growth in 2019, this cluster performed as expected in 2020; controlled stable growth in revenue, and a further increase in return.
+Following strong growth in 2019, this cluster performed as expected in 2020; a controlled stable growth in revenue and a further increase in return.